sara-nl/2019-08-28-htdp-elixir/_episodes/run-spider-jobs.md

 cd $HOME/ecoli-analysis/

 mkdir results
+wget the variant caling file here (fix this)
 ```

 Let us inspect the contents of the script that will run the job of variant calling